The complexity of solving a system of equations of the same degree: Bounds on the degree of regularity

-In this section, we establish an upper bound for the degree of regularity of an algebraically random system $\mathcal{F}$ consisting of $m$ polynomials of equal degree $D$.
-In combination with Theorem~\ref{teor:tenti:semaev} and Theorem~\ref{teor:salizzoni}, this provides us with an upper bound for the solving degree of a system of algebraically random polynomials of the same degree.
+Throughout the section, $\mathcal{F}=\{f_1,\ldots,f_m\}\subseteq R$ denotes a system of $m$ polynomials in $n$ variables.
+We always assume that $f_1^{\topp},\ldots,f_m^{\topp}$ are linearly independent and $m\geq n$.
+Notice that by definition.
+In this section, we establish an upper bound for the degree of regularity of a system $\mathcal{F}$ of polynomials of equal degree $D$, under the assumption that $\mathcal{F}$ is regular in degree $D$.
+We also prove an upper bound for the degree of regularity of a system $\mathcal{F}$ of polynomials of equal degree $D$, for $D\geq q$.
+In combination with Theorem~\ref{teor:tenti:semaev} and Theorem~\ref{teor:salizzoni}, these results provide us with upper bounds for the solving degree of $\mathcal{F}$.